CrowdStrike/falcon-openshift-console-plugin/README.md

    - Hosts: Read
    - Vulnerabilities: Read

-2. In the same namespace as virtual machine workloads, create a secret named `crowdstrike-api` with the following fields:
+2. In the same namespace as virtual machine or pod workloads where you want security visibility, create a secret named `crowdstrike-api` with the following fields:

    - `client_id`